Fossils of Iceland: Ice Age climate

 About 2.6 million years ago, glacial sediments formed in Borgarfjörður suggesting further cooling.
 In the sediment layers in Breiðuvík in Tjörnes, plant remains are found at the bottom of the layers.
 These are about two million years old pollen from pine, alder, birch and grasses.
 Thus the forest had mostly disappeared at this time and been replaced by shrubland along with conifers and alder.
 During later ice age periods, birch appears to have been the only forest tree and vegetation similar to what is now.
 In Bakkabrún in Víðidalur in Vestur-Húnavatnssýsla, about 70m thick sediments have been found, which are estimated to be about 1.7 million years old.
 In the sediments there are marks left by foliage of birch, willow, alder and heather.
 In Stöð in the northern part of Snæfellsnes peninsula there has also been found to similar vegetation remains, though younger, about 1.1 million years old.
 In 120 meters thick sediments on Svínafellsfjall in Öræfi there are sediments where marks from alder leaves are abundant.
 The remains are thought to be about 800,000 years old.
 In Elliðavogur near Reykjavík, there is a layer of 20 cm thick carbonized vegetation on top of a tillite layer, but the remains are just below the Reykjavik dolerite.
 In these layers, probably from the late ice age, seeds and fruits of various existing endemic plant species have been found along with pollen from birch, willow and other plants.
 The vegetation in the ice age gradually shifted to the current state.
 Of the 440 species of vascular plants currently living in Iceland, 97% are thought to be European in origin, only about 10 species are of American origin.

 Terrestrial and fresh water animal fossils

 Remains of terrestrial and freshwater animals are rarely found among the layers of Icelandic basalt plateau formations, as the sediments are poor in calcium and thus the remains dissolve quickly.
+No non-avian Dinosaurs have ever been found in Iceland because Iceland wasn’t formed until after their extinction.
+Iceland therefore has rocks of the wrong age to provide them.